The pandemic probably makes you think more about caring for your children. See Planning for a family emergency.

 Watch a video . . .

-about Alternatives to Guardianship for Selecting and Authorizing Caregivers.
+Alternatives to Guardianship for Selecting and Authorizing Caregivers

-In this one hour video, legal aid lawyers explain different options available in Massachusetts for choosing and authorizing caregivers for minors and incapacitated people, specifically 18–23-year-olds, outside of filing a petition for guardianship through the court.
+In this one hour video, legal aid lawyers explain different options available in Massachusetts for choosing and authorizing caregivers for minors and people who are incapacitated, specifically 18–23-year-olds, outside of filing a petition for guardianship through the court.
 The video was recorded in January 2023.